Default image for pages

 • Why are floods and droughts happening more often?

-• How would increased temperatures affect evaporation?
+• How would increase temperatures affect evaporation?

 • Are there any changes in the air that could be related to rising temperatures?